leouchoa/.dotfiles/.config/nvim/README.md

 - Configure other telescope binds [ref](https://youtu.be/OhnLevLpGB4?t=407)
 - Configure more lsp commands
 - Make a list of the most used commands
+- Configure null-ls format-on-save or even [set a keybind to save](https://youtu.be/b7OguLuaYvE?t=1130)